just-offsec/just-offsec.github.io/writeups/thm_year_of_the_rabbit.md

 <img src="./images/year_of_the_rabbit/31.png">
 </center><br><br>

-NOTE: sudo -l gave us (ALL, !root)NOPASSWD: /usr/bin/vi /home/gwendoline/user.txt<br>
+NOTE: sudo -l give us (ALL, !root)NOPASSWD: /usr/bin/vi /home/gwendoline/user.txt<br>
 It means that vi can be used to make changes as a root user to the user.txt file<br><br>